FletchMcKee/kotlin-jni-plugin/README.md

 Since all JVM languages compile native method declarations to the same core bytecode structure, Ktjni works consistently across Kotlin, Java, and Scala codebases, regardless of compiler-specific attributes or metadata differences.

 > [!NOTE]
-> **Beta limitations:** Header generation currently requires manual execution and does not yet automatically integrate with the build process.
+> Header generation currently requires manual execution and does not automatically integrate with the build process.
 >
 > Currently the headers are generated in the project's build directory at the following path:
 > ```
-> {project.projectDir}/build/generated/sources/headers/{sourceType}/{sourceSet}
+> {project.projectDir}/build/generated/ktjni/{sourceType}/{sourceSet}
 > ```
 >
 > **CI/CD Usage:** You can add header generation as a build step in your pipelines: